RissaJo/landingpage_project/README.md

 ## Project Status

 Project is: _no longer being worked on.
 I need a mental break from all this.
-Plus, I have other goals to obtain like (next goal: getting my cometology license reinstated)_.
+Plus, I have other goals to obtain like (next goal: getting my cosmetology license reinstated)_.

 ## Room for Improvement